klevu/jsv2-early-adopters/getting-started/1-hello-world/bigcommerce/README.md

 ### Activate Klevu JS Library

-At this stage we have simply uploaded a number of files to a new copy of our theme, they are not actually doing anything just yet.
+At this stage we have simply uploaded several files to a new copy of our theme, they are not doing anything just yet.
 So finally, edit your Theme to modify the default BigCommerce layout file `base.html`.

 - Navigate to Storefront > My Themes.